RauliL/plorth/docs/api.md

   <dd>array, boolean</dd>
 </dl>

-Tests whether any element in the array passes the test implemented by the provided quote.
+Tests whether any element in the array satisfies the provided quote.

 ---